manuEbg/thm-ptas/README.md

 Also the arcs have to be in counterclockwise order for each source vertex.

 If you want more information about this format or more graphs, you can find both [here](http://www.inf.udec.cl/~jfuentess/datasets/graphs.php).

+## The Visualization

+After successfully running the program you can inspect your results by opening `web/index.html` with a browser.